If you have any questions, be sure to check out our FAQ, submission guidelines, and the Steam Workshop Discussion boards.

 It is recommended that you close as many programs are possible to ensure that VX Ace does not crash.
 Open RPG Maker VX Ace on Steam and wait for the program to load.

 Select “Manage Projects” from the “File” drop-down menu.
 Once you click "Manage Projects", it will likely take a few seconds to load.

-to avoid errors and crashes, make sure all of your projects that will be uploaded to Steam Cloud and Workshop are in the "RPGVXAce" sub-folder of your Documents folder.
+IMPORTANT: to avoid errors and crashes, make sure all of your projects that will be uploaded to Steam Cloud and Workshop are in the "RPGVXAce" sub-folder of your Documents folder.

 If your files are not located here, then you should move them to this file path before doing anything in Manage Projects.

 Once your projects/files are in the RPGVXAce sub-folder as mentioned above, you’ll need to upload the project to the Steam Cloud.
 Select your project and click “Load”.
 This will load up your project in the maker.